APPROVED LEGISLATION (RAMPA)

 RAMPA PROTECTION LEVELS

-The oceanic MPAs, within the EEZ, have two levels of protection:
+The Oceanic MPAs, within the EEZ, have two levels of protection:

 Full Protection: Any extractive, destructive, or incompatible activities are not allowed, aiming to minimize all pressures on the ecosystem.
 Scientific research and bioprospecting may be allowed, as well as certain non-extractive activities such as educational, cultural, recreational, and tourism-related activities, or others that, as a whole, have minimal impact and are subject to strict conditions for preserving and ensuring the sustainability of the natural values present.

-According to the IUCN classification (category I), these MPAs are designated as marine nature reserves.
+According to the IUCN classification (Category I), these MPAs are designated as marine nature reserves.

 High Protection: Extractive activities of low impact may only be allowed, such as very specific fishing activities, scientific research, educational, cultural, recreational, tourism activities, or other activities with equally minimal impact, subject to strict conditions for the preservation and sustainability of the natural values present.